AlexColmer/Cloud_Computing_With_AWS/README.md

 ### requirements

 - app teir deployed on public ip on pot 3000
-- To create 2nd tier dependencies: ubuntu 18.04LTS – mongodb installed – changed configuration mongod.conf 0.0.0.0- Security group for our DB – allow 27017 from anywhere – allow only form app instance – create an environment variable in app instance with DB endpoint relaunch the app
+- To create 2nd tier dependencies: ubuntu 18.04LTS – mongodb installed – changed configuration mongod.conf 0.0.0.0- Security group for our DB – allow 27017 from anywhere – allow only form app instance – create an environment variable in app instance with DB endpoint relaunch the app - Restart and enable mongodb